virtimus/tinyHomeServer/bootstrap/androidtv-userland.md

 ## Connecting device to local network

 First You have to connect Your device to Your local network.
-Use cable (preffered) or wifi settings
+Use cable (preferred) or wifi settings
 ## Determine device IP

 You can: